lirantal/essential-nodejs-security-book/manuscript/dependency-management.md

 ![nsp check scan](images/nsp-check.png)

-In the above report nsp detected a security issue in the meanjs project.
+In the above report nsp detected a security issue in the [MEAN.JS](https://gitter.im/meanjs/mean) project.
 The dependency `grunt-cli` introduces a vulnerable package called `minimatch`.
 It is required to upgrade to a newer version of `grunt-cli` to receive an updated, patched version of `minimatch` as well (this is not guaranteed though).

 T> ## Report output
 T> nsp supports different types of reporting output such as a summary, json output and others so it can be easily integrated with other automation and build tools if necessary.